 7. Lighting in miscellaneous areas:

 Apart from the reception and workstations, consider the lighting in the waiting area and bathroom as well.
-Think subdued recessed lights or wall scones that will help people read a magazine.
+Think of subdued recessed lights or wall scones that will help people read a magazine.
 When considering lighting for the washroom or powder room, choose something that will resonate with the overall lighting of your salon.
 Don’t have dim lights in your salon and a brightly lit washroom.
 The change in brightness can be confusing and strenuous to the eyes.
 Maintain the same tone throughout your space.

 Lighting for the salon will enhance the look of your space, lighten the mood of your clients and invite clients to your retail section.
 Keep the above salon lighting ideas and tips in mind to ensure every workstation is well-lit without being too overpowering.
 Remember, it’s not just the quantity of lights you use but the quality of lights that truly affects the outcome of every haircut or hair color.